-[Our report will be issued [frequency] and will cover [period reported on].]72
+[Our report will be issued [frequency] and will cover [period reported on].]72 nsert if controls which may be material to the engagement are operated by a third party, service or sub-service organisation.

-The reasonable assurance report will be attached to the description of the system [and ABC's Statement] and our opinion will be phrased in terms of [ABC's Statement regarding] the suitability of
+The reasonable assurance report will be attached to the description of the system [and ABC's Statement] and our opinion will be phrased in terms of [ABC's Statement regarding] the suitability of the design of controls to achieve the control objectives, the fair presentation of the description and the operating effectiveness of controls as designed.

-72 Insert this sentence for recurring engagements.
+Insert this sentence for recurring engagements.